-If you have irritable bowel syndrome (IBS), you are not alone – IBS is common with prevalence estimated at 10% to 15%.
+If you have irritable bowel syndrome (IBS), you are not alone – IBS is common with prevalence estimated at 5% to 10% worldwide.
 Yet many people remain undiagnosed and unaware that their symptoms indicate a medically recognized disorder.

 IBS Awareness Month is listed on the U.S. National Health Observances calendar.
 Health observances are days, weeks, or months devoted to promoting particular health concerns.
 Individuals, health professionals, teachers, community groups, and others can use these special times to sponsor health promotion events and stimulate awareness of health issues.